Hopf algebra gauge theory on a ribbon graph: Graph transformations and topological invariance

-Explicit expressions for the algebra homomorphisms $F^*:\mathcal A^*_{\Gamma'}\to\mathcal A^*_\Gamma$ can be derived from Theorem \ref{lem:algextend}, but these expressions depend on the edge orientations, and one has to distinguish the cases $\st(g)=\ta(g)$ and $\st(g)\neq \ta(g)$ for all edges $g$ at the relevant vertices.
+Explicit expressions for the algebra homomorphisms $F^*:\mathcal A^*_{\Gamma'}\to\mathcal A^*_\Gamma$ from Theorem \ref{th:alghomfinal} can be derived from Definition \ref{def:edgeopmaps}, but these expressions depend on the edge orientations, and one has to distinguish the cases $\st(g)=\ta(g)$ and $\st(g)\neq \ta(g)$ for all edges $g$ at the relevant vertices.
 This requires a case by case analysis and will not be considered here.
 However, it is instructive to consider two examples.

 \begin{example}[Contracting a bivalent vertex] Let $e_1,e_2\in E$ be edges that share a single bivalent vertex $v=\st(e_2)=\ta(e_1)$.
 Let $\Gamma'$ be the ciliated ribbon graph obtained by contracting $e_2$ towards $\ta(e_2)$ or $e_1$ towards $\st(e_1)$ and denote by $e'$ the edge of $\Gamma'$ corresponding to the edge $e_1$ or $e_2$ that is not contracted.
 If the cilium at $v$ points to the right, viewed in the direction of $e_1$ and $e_2$, then we have $s(e_2)>t(e_1)$ and the contraction of $e_2$ towards $t(e_2)$ is given by